csnyderm/CS4420-Project1/Readme2.md

 ## Introduction
 This project was completed by Cole Snyder and KC Livingston.
 We have neither given or received unauthorized assistance on this work.

 For the server, we chose to have a hard-coded file that it would write anything that was received.
-In order to ensure the file would be read correctly, we also chose a system where we would read until the buffer was full, clear the buffer and place the text so far into the file, and then continue reading as necessary.
-We also chose not to have the server return a message of confirmation to the client, primarily due to the difficulty in preventing the application from having recv block.
+In order to ensure the file would be read correctly, we also chose a system where we would read until the buffer was full, write the buffer into the file and then continue reading and writing as necessary.
+When we have finished reading in, the server sends a message of confirmation to the client.

 ## Usage
 In order to compile the files, simply run